 Open Stores in New and Existing Markets.
-We believe there is an opportunity to significantly expand our store base in the United States from 39 warehouse-format stores currently to over 350 stores nationwide.
+We believe there is an opportunity to significantly expand our store base in the United States from 41 warehouse-format stores currently to over 350 stores nationwide over the next 15 years based on our internal research with respect to housing density, demographic data, competitor concentration and other variables in both new and existing markets.
 Over the next two years, we plan to open approximately nine and twelve stores per year, in both existing geographies and new markets.
-We have a disciplined approach to new store development, based on an analytical, research-driven site selection method and a rigorous real estate approval process, targeting profitability in the first year, as well as pre-tax payback in the third year and year three cash-on-cash returns of greater than 30%.
+We have a disciplined approach to new store development, based on an analytical, research-driven site selection method and a rigorous real estate approval process, targeting profitability in the first year, as well as pre-tax payback in the third year and year-three cash-on-cash returns of greater than 30%.
 The rate of future store additions and the performance of our new stores are inherently uncertain and are subject to numerous factors outside of our control.
 We believe our new store model delivers strong financial results and returns on investment.
 The performance of our new stores opened over the last three years, our disciplined real estate strategy and the track record of our management team in successfully opening retail stores support our belief in the significant store expansion opportunity.

 Increase Comparable Store Sales.
 We expect to grow our comparable store sales by continuing to offer our customers a dynamic and expanding selection of compelling, value-priced hard surface flooring and accessories.
 Our newer stores will continue to drive comparable store sales growth as they ramp up to maturity.
 We believe that we can continue to enhance our customer experience by focusing on service, optimizing sales and marketing strategies, investing in store staff and infrastructure, remodeling existing stores and improving visual merchandising and the overall aesthetic appeal of our stores.
 We also believe that growing our proprietary credit offering, further integrating omni-channel strategies and enhancing other key information technology, will contribute to increased comparable store sales.
 As we increase awareness of Floor & Decor's brand, we believe there is a significant opportunity to gain additional market share, especially from independent flooring retailers.
-We believe the combination of these initiatives plus the expected growth of the hard surface flooring category will continue to drive strong comparable store sales growth.
+We believe the combination of these initiatives plus the expected growth of the hard surface flooring category described in more detail under "Our Industry" below will continue to drive strong comparable store sales growth.